Football at the 1936 Summer Olympics: Quarter-finals

 The following day at the Hertha Platz, Austria played Peru.
 The match was highly contested, and the game went into overtime when the Peruvians drew with the Austrians after being two goals behind.
 Peru 'scored' five goals during extra time, of which three were disallowed by the referee, and won 4–2.
 The Austrians demanded a rematch on the grounds that Peruvian fans had stormed the field, and because the field did not meet the requirements for a football game.
 Austria further claimed that the Peruvian players had manhandled the Austrian players and that spectators, one holding a revolver, had "swarmed down on the field."
 Peru was notified of this situation, and they attempted to go to the assigned meeting but were delayed by a German parade.
-In the end, the Peruvian defence was never heard, and the Olympic Committee and FIFA sided with the Austrians.
+In the end, the Peruvian defense was never heard, and the Olympic Committee and FIFA sided with the Austrians.
 The rematch was scheduled to be replayed behind closed doors on 10 August, and later rescheduled to be taken on 11 August.

 As a sign of protest against these actions, which the Peruvians deemed as insulting and discriminatory, the complete Olympic delegations of Peru and Colombia left Germany.
 Argentina, Chile, Uruguay, and Mexico expressed their solidarity with Peru.
 Michael Dasso, a member of the Peruvian Olympic Committee, stated: "We've no faith in European athletics.
 We have come here and found a bunch of merchants."
 The game was awarded to Austria by default.
 In Peru, angry crowds protested against the decisions of the Olympic Committee by tearing down an Olympic flag, throwing stones at the German consulate, refusing to load German vessels in the docks of Callao, and listening to inflammatory speeches, which included President Oscar Benavides Larrea's mention of "the crafty Berlin decision."
-To this day, it is not known with certainty what exactly happened at Germany, but it is popularly believed that Adolf Hitler and the Nazi authorities might have had some involvement in this situation.
+To this day, it is not known with certainty what exactly happened in Germany, but it is popularly believed that Adolf Hitler and the Nazi authorities might have had some involvement in this situation.

 In the last of the quarter-finals Poland, assisted by their forward, Hubert Gad, played out a nine-goal party to defeat the British side; at one time they were 5–1 to the better.
 The Casual's Bernard Joy scored two as Britain fought back gamely but they ran out of time.
 Prior to the Games Daniel Pettit received a letter from the Football Association which dealt mostly with the uniform he would wear.
 As he explained to the academic Rachel Cutler there was a handwritten PS that said: 'As there is a month to go before we leave for Berlin kindly take some exercise.'
 Pettit ran around his local park.